hultsi/fast-highlight/README.md

 # Html CodeBlocks

 Allows easy inserting of code snippets to .html files.
-Currently works only as a webpack plugin but later on could be improved to work as a standalone package as well.
+Works alone or as a webpack plugin.

 ## Example